Offroadcode/Umbraco-Bulk-Edit/README.md

 ### Build

-You can build this project into a releasable distribition in the `/src/dist/` folder with either of the following commands:
+You can build this project into a releasable distribution in the `/src/dist/` folder with either of the following commands:

     grunt